Living Bird Magazine

 - Look closely, and you'll see an intriguing difference between the California Scrub-Jay and its close relative, Woodhouse's Scrub-Jay.
 The bill of a California Scrub-Jay is stout and hooked, giving it extra power and grip as the birds hammer open acorns in their oak woodland habitats.
 By comparison, Woodhouse's have thinner, more pointed bills that nimbly reach deep into pinyon pine cones to pull out the pine nuts inside.

-- The Western Scrub-Jay’s calls are a hallmark sound of the open West.
-Some 20 call types are known, and perhaps the best description comes from naturalist W. L. Dawson in 1923: “No masquerader at Mardi Gras has sprung such a cacophonic device upon a quiveringly expectant public.
+- The calls made by California and Woodhouse's Scrub-Jays are a hallmark sound of the open West.
+Some 20 call types are known, and one of the most memorable descriptions comes from naturalist W. L. Dawson in 1923: “No masquerader at Mardi Gras has sprung such a cacophonic device upon a quiveringly expectant public.
 Dzweep, dzweep: it curdles the blood, as it is meant to do.”

 - You might see California Scrub-Jays standing on the back of a mule deer.
 They’re eating ticks and other parasites.
 The deer seem to appreciate the help, often standing still and holding up their ears to give the jays access.